Osborne Naval Shipyard

-The first expansion project, developed by ANI in collaboration with managing contractor, Lendlease and other partner consultants and contractors, was the $535m Osborne South Development Project (OSDP).
+The first expansion project, developed by ANI in collaboration with managing contractor, Lendlease and other partner consultants and contractors, was the $535m greenfields Osborne South Development Project (OSDP).
 A modern, state-of-the-art shipbuilding yard fitted with the latest in systems and equipment, this yard enables end-to-end Steel in….
 Ships Out capability for the first time at the ONS.

 Whilst ANI has engaged managing contractors to undertake a large portion of the Osborne North and South Development Project, there are various expansion and modernisation works being managed and procured directly by ANI’s Project Team.
 Work packages for many of these projects will be procured via the ICN.

 It is for the procurement of such projects and operational requirements that the ONS ICN portal is intended.

-ANI looks forward to engaging with you on the supply of goods and services for the expansion, modernisation and operation of the Osborne Naval Shipyard.
+ANI looks forward to engaging with you on the supply of goods and services for the expansion, modernisation, and operation of the Osborne Naval Shipyard.
 For future work opportunities, please visit this ICN portal regularly and ensure you have notifications in place for this page (Osborne Naval Shipyard) and our contract partners ICN pages:

 - Osborne Naval Shipyard - ONS.icn.org.au

-For further information and to keep up-to-date on the expansion and modernisation of the Osborne Naval Shipyard, visit:
+For further information and to keep up to date on the expansion and modernisation of the Osborne Naval Shipyard, visit:

-- LinkedIn - https://www.linkedin.com/company/australiannavalinfrastructure
+- LinkedIn - au.linkedin.com/company/australiannavalinfrastructure

 - Facebook - www.facebook.com/OsborneNavalShipyard

-- Vimeo - vimeo.com/australiannavalinfra
+- Vimeo - vimeo.com/osbornenavalshipyard